BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 ### Authorization

-We will discuss the authorization in more details here [Authorization](/auth/authorization).
-But for now let's see a simple example.
+We will discuss authorization in more detail in the [Authorization](/auth/authorization) section.
+For now, let's see a simple example.

 After a successful login, you will receive an authentication token.
 You should include this token as a `Bearer` token in the Authorization header for your subsequent API requests using [Postman](https://learning.postman.com/docs/sending-requests/authorization/#bearer-token), axios library, or cURL.

-Here's an axios example for retrieving the user's profile with the generated token:
+Here's an Axios example for retrieving the user's profile with the generated token:

 ```js
 import axios from 'axios';